vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 ### Precedence for multiple active policies

-Applying multiple different web content filtering policies to the same device will result in the more restrictive policy applying for each category.
+Applying multiple different web content filtering policies to the same device result in the more restrictive policy applying for each category.
 Consider the following scenario:

 - **Policy 1** blocks categories 1 and 2 and audits the rest
 - **Policy 2** blocks categories 3 and 4 and audits the rest

 The result is that categories 1-4 are all blocked.
-This is illustrated in the following image.
+This scenario is illustrated in the following image.

 :::image type="content" source="media/web-content-filtering-policies-mode-precedence.png" alt-text="Diagram that shows the precedence of web content filtering policy block mode over audit mode.":::